Associate in Applied Science-Transfer Degree

 Natural Resources

-The Natural Resources program at WVC focuses on providing students with a foundational understanding of aquatic and terrestrial ecosystems, safe and accurate fieldwork and data collection techniques, as well as the social context of natural resources management.
+The Natural Resources program at WVC focuses on providing students with forestry focused foundation and understanding of aquatic and terrestrial ecosystems, safe and accurate fieldwork and data collection techniques, as well as the social context of natural resources management.
 Hands-on learning experiences are prioritized and students are provided with opportunities to engage with science in unique ways, including both western scientific ways of knowing and traditional ecological knowledge (TEK) / Indigenous ways of knowing.
 Graduates of the program will be prepared for a broad range of technical natural resources careers, including seasonal and full-time positions and will have transfer options available for more advanced studies in the field of natural resources (or related areas).
-The program was developed collaboratively with local natural resource agencies and organizations.
+The program was developed collaboratively with local natural resource agencies, Tribes and other organizations.

 Suggested Course Sequence: Associate in Applied Science- Transfer Degree